 Montpelier © Jim Bowen

 Though it is the capital of Vermont,

 Though small, Montpelier has dozens of

-Burlington is the busiest tourist centre in Vermont,
+Burlington is the busiest tourist centre in

-the heart of Vermont ski country, and visitors can sample
+near to the heart of Vermont ski country, and visitors can sample

 freshly-made goodies from the nearby Cabot Creamery or Morse Farm

 Travel Guide powered by Word Travels, copyright © 2020 Globe Media Ltd. All rights reserved.
 By its very nature much of the information in this guide is subject to change at short notice and travellers are urged to verify information on which they're relying with the relevant authorities.
 Neither Globe Media nor The Global Travel Group can accept any responsibility for any loss or inconvenience to any person as a result of information contained above.